 It’s Quick and Easy – Use the Form on this page or call the number below 24/7

-At Kellum Law Firm, access to a car crash lawyer is available to you 24/7 – Call us now and let us help with your auto accident claim.
+At Kellum Law Firm, access to an experienced North Carolina attorney is available to you 24/7 – Call us now and let us help with your auto accident claim.

-If you’ve suffered any type of physical or emotional injury as a result of a car or truck accident, regardless of who regards whom responsible, contact us now.
+If you’ve suffered any type of physical or emotional injury as a result of a car or truck accident, contact us now.
 We have over 40 years’ experience handling auto accident, truck accident and motorcycle crash claims.

 FREE LAWYER CONSULTATION CALL 24/7